Where is your office located?

 Your insurance company can provide you with an approximate quote for the amount of a surgical procedure you will be responsible for paying.
 We encourage you to contact your insurer so you are aware of the fees that will be applied to your deductible and coinsurance.
 Please be aware that you may be responsible for the cost of all or most of your surgery if you have a high deductible that has not been met.
 Please contact our office if you require assistance or information regarding your procedure.

 If you do not medical insurance and would like to privately pay for a surgical procedure, please call our office for more information.

 Is my prosthesis/implant MRI safe?

-Recently implanted Cochlear implants are MRI-safe please ask your audiologist for further information.
+Recently implanted Cochlear implants and middle ear prosthetics are MRI-safe.
+Please ask your audiologist for further information.